gammapy/gammapy/CONTRIBUTING.md

 -----------------------
 Even in the Open Source landscape, promoting the work of any is not only *natural* but also a duty for the Gammapy leading parties.
-We are taking care that **each contribution are correctly awarded for each product of the Gammapy project**.
+We are taking care that **each contribution is correctly awarded for each product of the Gammapy project**.

 An [Authorship Policy](https://github.com/gammapy/gammapy/blob/master/docs/development/pigs/pig-024.rst)
 has been settled of each type of products (releases, papers, conferences).
 Note that each code release